-Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives ‘I Have A Dream That Enough Is Enough’
+Yolanda Renee King: MLK’s Granddaughter Says At March For Our Lives, ‘I Have A Dream That Enough Is Enough’

 — Metiza Magazine (@metizamag) March 24, 2018

 While much of the focus of March for Our Lives was on the high-profile school shootings, others spoke out about the more random acts of violence faced by inner-city students.
-One of those was Christopher Underwood, an 11-year-old who lost his brother to a shooting nearly six years ago.
+One of those was Christopher Underwood, an 11-year-old, who lost his brother to a shooting nearly six years ago.

 “For me, I would like to not worry about dying, and focus on math and science and playing basketball with my friends.
 Don't I deserve to grow up?"
 11-year-old Christopher Underwood who lost his brother to gun violence at age 5 #MarchForOurLives #NeverAgain pic.twitter.com/v4dtIWSfVG